 We know everyone needs to blow off steam sometimes but please don’t swear at other community members.

 Post or share images or descriptions about things that could be upsetting for others.
 It’s ok to talk about thoughts and feelings but please don’t share graphic images or detailed descriptions of abuse, neglect, violence, self-harm or suicide plans.
-If you need extra support, a moderator can help you find the right place.

 Look at anything you have reported, read any private messages you’ve sent us and do our best to help.